Benji918/Roammates-App/README.md

 ## Solution
 ### The web application contains the following features
-- Allow students to post room for rent ads
+- Allow students to post room for rent
-- Allow students to post apartment for rent ads
+- Allow students to post apartment for rent
 - Allows students to find available rooms and apartments for rent

 Architectural diagram(incomplete)